LJWxyz/onnx/docs/IR.md

 ### Model Semantics

 The semantics of an inference-model is a _stateless function_ (except possibly for the state used for random-number generation).
-Thus, whenever an inference-model (without random-generator operations) is used to perform inference on the same input, it is expeced to produce the same output.
+Thus, whenever an inference-model (without random-generator operations) is used to perform inference on the same input, it is expected to produce the same output.

 The semantics of a training-model is that of a _stateful object_, with the state consisting of the current values of trained-weights (and any other auxiliary state required, such as momentum, for example, used by the learning algorithm).
 Specifically, its semantics is captured via three methods: an initialization method (which is used to initialize or reset the values of state variables), a training-step method (to train using a batch of input-output pairs), and an inference method to perform inference using the current values of the learned weights.
 The first two methods update the state of the object, while the third method is side-effect-free.